Welcome!

 Buying is almost always a better long-term decision if you can afford it.
 Your monthly mortgage payment will likely come back to you through capital appreciation when selling.
 You’ll also receive more tax benefits from owning your home.
 The federal government subsidizes a considerable part of homeownership by making most mortgage payments tax-deductible.

-In New York, there will always be a demand for real estate, making your new home a vital investment piece for you.
+In New York, there will always be a demand for real estate, making your new home a vital investment for you.

 Rent payments are just monthly expenses that do nothing to build your wealth.
 But be careful before jumping into homeownership.
 First, if there is any real chance of defaulting on your debt, you should remember that doing so can ruin you financially for many years.
 A good rule is not to have your debt-to-income ratio surpass 25%.